y-kubach/multiplayer-ASCII/README.md

 #### Launching
 - Launch either unix-launcher or windows-launcher
 - If this results in an error please open an issue!
+And refer to the next section

+#### Manually Launching
+- Run scr/start.py.
+You will need to be root in linux, which probably will fuck with your virtual environment.

 #### Credits